 $ ncal

-While cal presents a week horizontally and ncal display a week in calendar as vertical. cal command was present in AT&T UNIX and ncal was used in FreeBSD.
+While cal present weekdays horizontally (left-to-right) and ncal displays them in a vertical (top-to-bottom) layout. cal command was present in AT&T UNIX and ncal was used in FreeBSD.
 To keep compatibility with older Unix’s cal command, it would output 8 lines, as cal command was used in many CGI scripts.

 Now, lets see some examples :